RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 ##### Re-Deploying Order service to OpenShift

-Package the cart application via clicking on `Package for OpenShift` in `Commands Palette`:
+Package the order application via clicking on `Package for OpenShift` in `Commands Palette`:

 ![codeready-workspace-maven]({% image_path quarkus-dev-run-packageforOcp.png %})

-Or run the following maven plugin in CodeReady Workspaces`Terminal`:
+Or run the following maven plugin in CodeReady Workspaces_Terminal_:

 `cd /projects/cloud-native-workshop-v2m4-labs/order-service/`